huleos/mediplaza/_source/_shop/la-mexicana.md

 ---
 layout: bussines
-title:  "La Mexicana"
-description: Aqui va la descripcion del post.
+title: Los Algodones Traditional Mexican Jewelry and Clothing at Mediplaza
+description: The Best Mexican Fashion Is Now Here at La Mexicana.
+Located at the Heart of Los Algodones, Mexico, where You Can Find Traditional Bracelets, Necklaces, Blouses, Dresses, Shoes, and More at an Affordable Price.
+Visit Us Today!
 locationSmall: /assets/img/mediplaza-map-floor1-small.jpg
 locationLarge: /assets/img/mediplaza-map-floor1-large.jpg
 avatar: /assets/img/bussines/la-mexicana.jpg
+name: La Mexicana
-horary: 10:00pm - 8:00:pm
+horary:
-floor: Floor 1
+floor: 1st
-local: Local 3
+local: 14
-phone: (928) 257 1307
+phone:
 ---

-Clothes and jewelry are two of the favorite things beautiful ladies want.
-They could spend hours and hours looking at clothes, choosing and purchasing all sorts of fashionable styles and affordable jewelry.
-Medi Plaza located in Los Algodones, Mexico will offer all you beautiful ladies, La Mexicana: Jewelry & Clothing the perfect place in Mexico where you will all the latest and Mexican traditional clothes and affordable jewelry.
-At La Mexicana: Jewelry & Clothing everything from rings, earrings, bracelets, necklaces, blouses, dresses, shoes, jewelry is at an affordable price, in fact the best prices is Los Algodones Mexico.
+La Mexicana is a Jewelry & Clothing store where you'll find everything from rings, bracelets, and necklaces to blouses, shoes, and jewelry at an affordable price.

-You will not need to worry about your love, he can spend time in other shops while you become a beautiful lady…
+La Mexicana offers a wide variety of jewelry and traditional clothes of beautiful Mexican designs in Los Algodones.
+We are located at MediPlaza Los Algodones, come and have a wonderful time shopping with us.
+There is no bigger pleasure that buying things you love, and La Mexicana has everything you want at the perfect price for your budget.
+So don't doubt and pay us a visit, we guarantee you that once you're inside of our store, the hardest part is to leave.